danielchristiancazares/freespace2/docs/VULKAN_TEXTURE_BINDING.md

 **Prerequisites**: Familiarity with Vulkan concepts (descriptors, image layouts, samplers) and the FreeSpace 2 bmpman (bitmap manager) subsystem.

+**Related Documentation**: This document focuses on binding architecture and descriptor integration.
+For detailed coverage of the residency state machine, upload batching, and LRU eviction mechanics, see `docs/VULKAN_TEXTURE_RESIDENCY.md`.

 ---

 ## Table of Contents